VanOvermeire/secrets-manager-macro/README.md

 ## Improvements, extensions

-- 'service error' as message when no aws credentials
 - One or two clones to get rid of
 - Lazy static as an option?
 - Parameter store as an alternative for loading?
 Maybe as an additional macro